 Two 4 (message: subjective, injunctive, descriptive, control) X 2 (gender or licence type) ANCOVAs were conducted with behavioural identity as the covariate.
 For the ANCOVA including gender, there was a significant interaction effect F(3, 159) = 3.15, p = .03; partial eta2 = .06 suggesting males and females responded differently to the different messages.
 In particular, the subjective norm message appeared more effective for young males than young females.
-For the ANCOVA including licence type, there was a significant main effect for licence type F(3, 159) =5.10, p = .03; partial eta2 = .03.
+For the ANCOVA including licence type, there was a significant main effect for licence type F(3, 159) = 5.10, p = .03; partial eta2 = .03.
 Specifically, provisional licence holders had a lower intention than open licence holders to use a smartphone in the next week regardless of the message.

-DN = descriptive norm; CON = control)
+Message type (IN = injunctive norm; SN = subjective norm; DN = descriptive norm; CON = control)